Edwinzero/pjpaulpj.github.io/_posts/2017-1-14-bihar_crime_alcohol_ban.md

 The key claim of rising crime post the April ban of alcohol was the following graph, generated from figures obtained from the Bihar police.

-## More data
+## Seasonality of crimes
 We can't be sure if the rise in crimes we're seeing is not entirely out of the usual trend- perhaps in Bihar, over the year April-October is indeed a period of rising crime?
+In other words, crime in Bihar could be season- increasing in one month, falling in other.

  To verify this I prepared the following graphs of crime by each month.

 ![Crimes per year]({{ site.url }}/assets/images/Bihar_Crime/Crimes_per_year.png)